c3lang/c3-web/src/content/docs/Language Common/attributes.md

 This attribute has arguments `[]` `[]=` `&[]` and `len` allowing [operator overloading](/generic-programming/operator-overloading/) for `[]` and `foreach`.
 By implementing `[]` and `len`, `foreach` and `foreach_r` is enabled.
 In order to do `foreach` by reference, `&[]` must be implemented as well.

+### @optional

+*Used for: interface methods*

+Placed on an interface method, this makes the method optional to implement for types that implements the interface.

+See the `Printable` interface for an example.

 ### @overlap